ollenurb/uni-dump/Projects/README.md

       classifier and a Word-Sense Disambiguation algorithm.
     * [3](TLN/Part%203) - A series of experimentations regarding different
       aspects of NLP as well as computational linguistics.
+* [Conceptual Modelling for the Semantic Web](ModSem) - An ontology to describe and support the identification of plant pathogen in the italian territory.
+It also contains a simple webapp to navigate the resource.